 It was magnificent – so striking we concluded it couldn't possibly be the rare owl we'd heard about.
 It must be the more common barred owl, if only we were there to see it.
 Where was everybody?

 After that, we drove farther along Old 61 to Stoney Point, where many owls had been reported.
 We saw birders – they're hard to miss, with their binoculars, tripods and huge camera lenses – but no birds.

 We kept one eye on trees wherever we went, and on the drive back, we did see another great gray owl – but along the interstate, where we couldn't stop.

-As soon as we got home, we started reading about all things owl.
+As soon as we got home, we joined the Owls About Minnesota Facebook group and started reading about all things owl.

-We read Duluth ornithologist Laura Erickson's blog post about her Superb Owl Sunday, which includes lovely photos of a boreal owl, and her post Why I Love Living in Northern Minnesota, which includes birding tips and a list of guides that can be hired.
+We read Duluth ornithologist Laura Erickson's blog post about Why I Love Living in Northern Minnesota, which includes birding tips and a list of guides that can be hired.

 We watched Minnesota naturalist Sparky Stensaas' video about the boreal-owl irruption.